1. Start with breathing exercises

 Music range is a measure of pitches a person can sing between their highest and lowest notes.
 To know your range, try some classical music scales (you can find some online or from a music coach) and find out the bottom and topmost notes that you cannot sing out clearly.

 4. Sing along to a favorite song as you record

 This will help in checking whether your singing is on key.
 Make sure you are in a quiet place such that the recorder only picks up your voice.
 Use the recording to check whether your articulation, especially on vowels, is right.
 Also, check your breathing since hard vocal parts require a longer stretching of the voice.

 Drinking lukewarm water loosens your vocal chords.
 Avoid dairy products and other thick drinks before singing.
 As well as giving your body some time to absorb the water.

 6. Develop your voice

 You can develop your voice by learning how to use your nose.
 Nasal placement is the key to good singing.
-It is the body’s soundboard; keep your throat wide open and the tongue out.
+It is the body’s soundboard; keep your throat wide open and your tongue out.
 Cover your voice to create a resonant, rounded sound.
 This is achieved by limiting the nasality and opening your throat.
-Other ways for improving your voice are doing consistent breathing exercises, practicing singing vowels and hitting the high notes.
+Other ways for improving your voice are doing consistent breathing exercises, practicing singing vowels, and hitting the high notes.

 7. Practice daily